Seven Core Human Needs: A Framework for When Life Feels Off – The Book of Life

 This one is underrated and I include it deliberately.

 Celebration is not parties.
 Celebration is the act of marking that something happened, that something mattered, that someone or something is worth acknowledging with more than a nod and a move-on.
 It is the practice of letting good things land before turning to the next thing.
+Research on savoring — the deliberate positive attention to good experiences, a field Fred Bryant has led since the 1980s — identifies it as one of the most reliable predictors of sustained wellbeing, independent of how objectively good the experiences themselves are.
+The bottleneck is rarely the absence of good things.
+It is the failure to register them.

 Founders are terrible at this.
 I am terrible at this.
 The ship-date passes, the milestone hits, the thing that was hard becomes done — and immediately the attention moves to what is next.
 The next problem, the next target, the next thing to fix.